ziming/laravel-myinfo-business-sg/README.md

 ## Usage and Customisations

 When building your button to redirect to SingPass.
-It should link to `route('myinfo.singpass')`
+It should link to `route('myinfo-business.singpass')`

 After SingPass redirects back to your Callback URI, you should make a post request to `route('myinfo.person')`